CarlBlooket/glizzy_blooket/crazy-kingdom/README.md

 # **Support discord server: https://discord.gg/RTseVPF8MA**

-## **These bookmarklets are also on: https://schoolcheats.net/blooket**

 # crazy-kingdom

 This cheat only works in crazy kingdom gamemode!

 # ChoiceESP.js

+### Get the script from the file [ChoiceESP.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/ChoiceESP.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [ChoiceESP.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/ChoiceESP.js)

 # MaxResources.js

+### Get the script from the file [MaxResources.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/MaxResources.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [MaxResources.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/MaxResources.js)

 # NoTaxes.js

+### Get the script from the file [NoTaxes.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/NoTaxes.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [NoTaxes.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/NoTaxes.js.js)

 # SetGuests.js

+### Get the script from the file [SetGuests.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/SetGuests.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [SetGuests.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/SetGuests.js)

 # SkipGuests.js

+### Get the script from the file [SkipGuests.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/SkipGuests.js)

 New scripts are at:
 https://schoolcheats.net/blooket

-if https://schoolcheats.net/ is blocked for you.
-Get the script from the file [SkipGuests.js](https://raw.githubusercontent.com/glixzzy/blooket-hack/main/crazy-kingdom/SkipGuests.js)